 - We disconnect from the 24/7 news cycle.
 The vast majority of what is beamed into our homes as news is not something we can affect in any way and yet we are bombarded with it constantly.
 Taking one day away from the awareness of what is happening beyond our small circles does not mean we don’t care about the world, or that we are not involved.
 But it does acknowledge that we will not individually solve the world’s problems.
 It also is honest about the fact that we need downtime and time to ourselves or we will burn out.
 Compassion fatigue is real.

-- Spending a day without something will make you aware of how much you use it without thinking on a regular basis.
+- We spend a day without something to become aware of how much we use it without thinking.
 It makes clear where our digital devices have become a crutch.
 We use them to avoid silence, to numb boredom, and to avoid awkward conversation.
 But all of those things (and more) that we use our devices to avoid are necessary.
 Boredom is a key component in creativity, a brain that is never allowed to be bored also never really thinks up new ideas.
 Silence is absolutely essential to our spirits, we need it to get to know ourselves, to actually deal with our own stuff.
 Silence can be uncomfortable, but it’s incredibly necessary.
 And those awkward conversations are still conversations, they are still chances to connect with each other.
 Avoiding them won’t make them less awkward, but having them can turn into a delightful surprise.

 How about a long weekend, a week, or two without that digital fix?
 This one might be harder, or easier depending on where you are doing that vacation.
 If you are in another country, or hiking into Yosemite the no internet thing could be seriously easier to accomplish.
 Either way, it’s often a good idea, and you don’t have to go cold turkey to get benefit.
 Take your device with you and use it to plan the next day’s activities, or as a GPS on your road trip.
 But make it a point to turn them off at all other times, leaving yourself untethered and out of touch.